hughpearse/starling-interview-challenge/README.md

 ![class-diagram](./docs/images/classdiagram.png)

-The roundup logic is define in [RoundupServiceImpl.java](./src/main/java/com/starling/challenge/domain/services/challenge/RoundupServiceImpl.java).
+The roundup logic is defined in [RoundupServiceImpl.java](./src/main/java/com/starling/challenge/domain/services/challenge/RoundupServiceImpl.java).
 There is some room for improvement around the Starling specific data relating to exchange rates.

 ## Assumptions